etenlab/docs/docs/GettingStarted/hasura.md

-# Preparing Hasura
+# Preparing Hasura (Optionally)

-For running Hasura server in production, some manual actions are needed.
+Hasura server can be used to get access to public database chema via graphql interface.

 ## Service setup